 House Bill 11-1277, which was passed in May 2011, made several conforming amendments in the Exceptional Children's Education Act (ECEA) to align with federal terms and requirements and/or terminology used in the field.
 The changes to the Colorado eligibility categories and their eligibility criteria were approved by the Colorado State Board of Education and finalized in the Rules for the Administration of the Exceptional Children's Act in October 2012.

 Colorado Administrative Units can begin to use the new disability definition and eligibility criteria as of November 2012.
-These definitions and criteria must be adopted no later than July 1, 2016.
+These definitions and criteria must be fully implemented no later than July 1, 2016.

 Definition and Eligibility Criteria

 Visual Disability (prior to HB11-1277)